hyperledger-archives/fabric-chaintool-original/README.md

 Builds your chaincode project into a binary ready for execution on a blockchain.
 Various artifacts are emitted to ./build, depending on the platform.
 For com.obc.chaincode.golang:

 - ./build/src: shim, protobufs, etc
 - ./build/deps: direct and transitive dependencies of your chaincode, as retrieved by "go get".
-NOTE: this option is likely to default to disabled in the future, since it is not a good idea for a validating peer to be pulling dependenices down.
+NOTE: this option is likely to default to disabled in the future, since it is not a good idea for a validating peer to be pulling dependencies down.
 Rather, there should be some fixed number of dependencies that are implicitly included with the platform.
 For now, we pull things in dynamically.
 - ./build/bin: the default location for the binary generated (override with -o)

 #### obcc clean